GavinKingston/ai-case-study/README.md

     * John the Ripper
     * Hashcat
     * MobSF
-    * Many others are out there that could be added to this list
+    * There are many other tools out there, that could be added to this list

   The security AI model could then be used for future audits to speed up the process of auditing other built software, in addition to more manual in depth testing.